knela96/Static_Code_Analysis/README.md

 </table>

 # Which Tool Should I Select?
-The tools above are compatible with C/C++, and other programming languages.
-Also if you do a little of research, you’ll find a lot more but probably you might ask “Which tool should I select?”.
+The tools above are compatible with C/C++.
+Also, if you do a little of research, you’ll find a lot more but probably you might ask “Which tool should I select?”.

 Here are some basic tips for you, to select the best one for your project:
 - Must support your programming language.